- UCAS course code

 All applicants to the University (from the UK and Overseas) are required to show evidence of English Language proficiency.
 The minimum English Language requirement for this course is either:

-Please note that if you hold English as a second language iGCSE qualification, we may also require you to offer one of our acceptable equivalent English Language qualifications or achieve a higher grade in your iGCSE than the one stated above.
-Please contact the academic Department for clarification.
+Please note that if you hold English as a Second Language iGCSE qualification, we may also require you to offer one of our acceptable equivalents or achieve a higher grade in your iGCSE than the one stated above.

 English language test validity